savannahbrookek-tech/Portfolio-Final/README.md

 From there, the repository includes a style.md folder explaining my stylistic choices and how they were made.

+#### Team Members

+Savannah Kimball was the soul team member working on this portfolio.

 ### Viewing

+The portfolio should be accessed online with a computer.

-The portfolio website can be accessed through this link: <https://savannahbrookek-tech.github.io/Portfolio-Final/>
+The portfolio website can be found through this link: <https://savannahbrookek-tech.github.io/Portfolio-Final/>

+#### Media Credits